adityaa3515/adityasharma3515/README.md

 - 👋 Hi, I’m @adityasharma3515
 - 🌱 I’m currently learning full stack development.
-- 💞️ I’m looking to collaborate on on any project related to my field.
+- 💞️ I’m looking to collaborate on any project related to my field.
 - 📫 How to reach me: by my twitter @aditya_3515